skip-mev/docs/docs/chains/lanes/existing-lanes/0-default.md

 :::

-**At a high level, to integrate MEV chains must:**
+**At a high level, to integrate the Default Lane chains must:**

 1. Be using Cosmos SDK version or higher `v0.47.0`.
-2. Import and configure the `Default Lane` into their base app.
+2. Import and configure the `Default Lane` (alongside any other desired lanes) into their base app.
 3. Import and configure the Block SDK mempool into their base app.
 4. Import and configure the Block SDK `Prepare` / `Process` proposal handlers into their base app.